 Distribution: Banana passionfruit was planted widely in the past before better cultivars of black passionfruit were widely available.
 Its range in Tasmania seems to be limited because of its sensitivity to cold.

-Status: This plant is not a Declared Weed in Tasmania.
-However its history as a very invasive weed in similar climatic conditions in Victoria and New Zealand suggest that there is cause for concern.
+Status: This plant is not a Declared Weed in Tasmania, but is an Environmental Weed.
+Its history as a very invasive weed in similar climatic conditions in Victoria and New Zealand suggest that there is cause for concern.

 - This plant can cause severe local weed problems because of its vigorous growth.
 Large infestations can smother trees, but this appears to be rare.
 It is the large volume of leaf and stem matter that make this weed difficult to clean up.

 - This plant is now rarely sold as a fruiting variety, but it is still used as a screening plant because of its prolific growth.

 - More productive fruiting varieties of passionfruit are often grafted on to banana passionfruit root stock.
 Disease of the fruiting variety or cultivating too near the roots of such plants can trigger off a mass of suckers from the root stock which can quickly dominate the preferred variety.

 - Many problems with this plant are due to illegal dumping of garden refuse in the bush.

 Similar Plants: The vigour, flower colour and the shape and colour of the fruit distinguish this passionfruit variety from the better producers of fruit now available.

 - Remove all fruit.

 - Grubbing (all year).
 All above ground parts can be manually removed and burnt.
 The crown and root system can then be grubbed with a mattock or similar tool.